-- We love making our scrubs with coconut oil.
+- We love making our body and face scrubs with coconut oil.
 It is moisturizing as well as easy to work with.
-If it gets hard after you make the scrub, just place a spoonful in your hand and soften it up.
+If it gets hard after you make the scrub, place a spoonful in your hand and soften it up.
 We recommend using non-fractionated coconut oil for the most therapeutic benefit.

 - Food coloring is optional.
 If you do want to incorporate it, use a plant-based version to keep your scrub all-natural.

 - The basic recipe calls for a greater amount of sugar than oil.
 If you like yours more oily, add more coconut oil to the base recipe.